pmonks/CLJ-2253/.github/CONTRIBUTING.md

    * This helps expedite review by keeping the problem statement (the issue) explicitly separate from one of potentially many solutions (the PR).
  * Make sure your PRs will merge cleanly - PRs that don't are unlikely to be accepted.
  * For code contributions, follow the existing coding style.
- * For documentation contributions, follow the general structure, language, and tone of the [existing docs](https://github.com/pmonks/CLJ-2253/wiki).
+ * For documentation contributions, follow the general structure, language, and tone of the [existing docs](https://github.com/clj-commons/CLJ-2253/wiki).
  * Keep PRs small and cohesive - if you have multiple independent contributions, please submit them as independent PRs.
  * Minimise "spurious" changes (e.g. whitespace shenanigans).
  * Ensure all updated files include your copyright information at the top.
  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
- * Add yourself to the top of the [CONTRIBUTORS file](https://github.com/pmonks/CLJ-2253/blob/master/CONTRIBUTORS.md).
+ * Add yourself to the [CONTRIBUTORS file](https://github.com/clj-commons/CLJ-2253/blob/master/CONTRIBUTORS.md).
- * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/pmonks/CLJ-2253/blob/master/NOTICE) with any new attribution notices.
+ * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/clj-commons/CLJ-2253/blob/master/NOTICE) with any new attribution notices.

 ## Commit and PR Messages